Lesotho: Defence and law enforcement

 The Lesotho Defence Force (LDF) is charged with the maintenance of internal security and the defence of Lesotho.
 Its chief officer is designated Commander.

 The Lesotho Mounted Police Service (LMPS) is charged with the maintenance of law and order.
 Its chief officer is designated Commissioner.
 LMPS provides uniformed policing, criminal detection, and traffic policing.
 There are specialist units dealing with high-tech crime, immigration, wildlife, and terrorism.
 The force has existed, with changes of name, continuously since 1872.

 The Lesotho National Security Service (LNSS) is charged with the protection of national security.
-Its chief officer is designated Director by the Constitution.
-LNSS is an intelligence service, reporting directly to the Government.
-The power to appoint or dismiss a Director is vested directly in the Prime Minister.
+Established in modern form by the National Security Services Act of 1998, its chief officer is designated Director General, and appointed and dismissed by the Prime Minister.
+LNSS is an intelligence service, part of the Ministry of Defence and National Security, and reporting directly to the Government.